What to Consider When Buying a Baby Stroller: Expert Tips 2026

 Travel Frequency

 Traveling families need strollers that are lightweight and portable.
-Look for strollers that fit easily in car trunks and overhead compartments.
+Look for strollers that fit easily in car trunks and airplane overhead compartments.
+IATA-compliant travel strollers let you bring the stroller on board as carry-on luggage, avoiding potential damage from gate-checking.

 Consider models with travel systems.
 These allow seamless transitions from car seats to strollers.